 4. Prospect for new clients.

 Prospecting can be challenging, but if you bring your expertise or service to where your potential customers are, it may be easier than you think.
 Join their business associations, attend local and regional trade shows, and offer to speak at events.
 Start a newsletter or write articles for industry publications.
 Just get your name consistently in front of your prospects.
 By demonstrating your expertise and projecting professional polish, you can set yourself apart.

 5. Strengthen relationships with existing customers.

-Make customer retention a key part of your strategy.
+Make sure you’re using a good customer relationship management system to make customer management and retention a key part of your strategy.
 Keep your customers happy.
 Find ways to add value to your products and services, and stay in touch – by phone, mail or email, even a personal visit — to keep your brand top of mind.

 6. Build your online presence.

 A website is an economical way to market your business and offers broad visibility to an ever-growing number of potential customers.
 Polish up your site — for visual appeal and with solid information about your products and services.
 Be a presence on social media such as Facebook and LinkedIn, even start a blog.
 You don’t need to do it all yourself.
 An Internet professional can provide the services you need for an investment that can quickly pay off.

 7. Take stock of your internal operations.